Where to see bluebells

 Wandering through woodland among a sea of bluebells swathed in dappled light is a magical experience.
 Here are our recommendations for the best places to visit to see bluebells

-Few sights are quite so joyful in May as a sea of English bluebells (Hyacinthoides non-scripta).
-The UK is thought to have around half of the world’s population of bluebells, and whether carpeting the floors of ancient woodland in dappled light or forming a blue haze across open moorland, the bell-shaped flowers are always a magical sight.
-Here we’ve put together a list of places to visit to see bluebells this month.
+Few sights are quite so joyful in April and May as a sea of English bluebells (Hyacinthoides non-scripta).
+The UK is thought to have around half of the world's population of bluebells, and whether they are carpeting the floors of ancient woodland in dappled light or forming a blue haze across open moorland, the bell-shaped flowers are always a magical sight.
+Here we've put together a list of places to visit to see bluebells.

-Holwell Lawn near Widecombe-in-the-moor in Dartmoor National Park
+Holwell Lawn near Widecombe in the Moor, Dartmoor National Park

 The Holwell Lawn Bluebell Circular walk starts by Hound Tor, where you can see the bluebells from an elevated height.
-From there, a grass track takes you through the carpet of bluebells past ancient sites and on to other Tors.
+From there, a grass track takes you through the carpet of bluebells past ancient sites and on to other tors.
 On a sunny day, the sight and smell of the flowers drift across the moor.
-This route is easily accessible and suitable for all ages. dartmoor.gov.uk.
+This route is easily accessible and suitable for all ages. holidayindartmoor.co.uk.